amosegonmwan/custom-github-actions/README.md

 * The caching input parameter is optional and has a default value of true.
 You can override it as needed.
 * The output used-cache can be accessed in subsequent steps or jobs.
 In this example, it is set to the value of the 'cache' output from the 'Install dependencies' step.
 * Adjust the workflow and action paths based on your project structure.

+### 3. Docker Actions
+Docker actions provide a way to encapsulate and execute steps within a Docker container in a GitHub workflow.
+These actions are especially useful when you want to ensure a consistent and reproducible environment for your tasks.